vrfoundations/vrtopics/VR-Best-Practices.md

 ## Gestures

 Keep gestures simple.
-The famous hand sweep gestures of the futuristic Minority Report UI would in practice be very tiring
+The famous hand sweep gestures of the futuristic Minority Report UI in practice be very tiring